Highlights of the Program

 Q&A SESSION ON SCALING LOW CARBON BIO PET VIA REGENERATIVE CORN

-CHALLENGES AND OPPORTUNITIES FOR INCORPORATING PCR INTO HIGH PERFORMING FILM PRODUCTS
+CHALLENGES AND OPPORTUNITIES FOR INCORPORATING PCR INTO HIGH-PERFORMING FILM PRODUCTS

 Jay Bolus